-If you have HSV-1 and only develop herpes sores on your lips, disclosing your status to your sexual partner is fairly straightforward.
-After all, upwards of 50% of the population has HSV-1, meaning there’s a good chance that your partner as has the virus.
+If you have HSV-1 and only develop herpes sores on your lips, disclosing your status to your sexual partner should be fairly straightforward.
+After all, upwards of 50 percent of the population under 50 years of age has HSV-1, meaning there’s a good chance that your partner also has the virus.

 If you have HSV-2 or an HSV-1 infection that affects your genitals, disclosing your status could be more challenging.
 The best approach is to explain how common herpes is and focus on how manageable and mild the virus typically is.